johnrsibert/JonzPandemic/index.md

 below](https://johnrsibert.github.io/JonzPandemic/#how-bad-is-it-where-you-live)
 and on my [repository on GitHub](https://github.com/johnrsibert/SIR-Models/tree/master/PlotsToShare).
 **Have a look, download, share,** and let me know if you'd like something specific.
-I update most graphs weekly if I can remember.
+I update most graphs weekly if I can remember to do it.

 I also wanted to apply my rusty fish population modeling experience to modeling the spread of Covid-19 and have been writing some statistical models of the Covid-19 pandemic in the United States.
 This is very much a work in progress, or more accurately, a work without much recent progress.

 Why bother doing this?
-I'm sure not trying to compete with the New York Times.
-I'm mostly trying to satisfy my curiosity and I enjoy sharing sharing my results.
+I'm sure not trying to compete with the excellent IT team at the New York Times.
+Mostly, I'm mostly trying to satisfy my curiosity and
+I enjoy sharing sharing my results.
 The data seem show that if you contact the Covid-19, you have about a **2% probability of dying within three weeks**.
 This the optimistic guess.